-With regard to more short term prospects, on 17 August 2016 Sonic provided guidance in relation to forecast results for the 2017 financial year as follows:
+With regard to more short-term prospects, on 16 August 2017 Sonic provided guidance in relation to forecast results for the 2018 financial year as follows:

-- Sonic expects EBITDA growth of approximately 5% for 2017 on a Constant Currency basis (applying 2016 average currency exchange rates to 2017) over the 2016 underlying EBITDA of A\$876M, excluding potential upside from any future business acquisitions and Australian regulatory reform.
-The guidance allows for A\$5M of new rent expense for the properties sold and leased back in 2016. - Net interest expense is expected to increase by 5-10% from the 2016 level of A\$63M on a Constant Currency basis (excluding future business acquisitions), mainly as a result of higher margins on CHF debt, which in 2016 was drawn from a low margin short term bridge facility.
-From July 2016 this debt is drawn from a new 5 year CHF bank debt facility.
-In addition, favourable interest rate swaps expired in 2016.
-Underlying floating interest rates are assumed to remain constant at current levels. - The effective tax rate is expected to be approximately 25%.
+- Sonic expects EBITDA growth of 6-8% for 2018 on a Constant Currency basis (applying 2017 average currency exchange rates to 2018) over the 2017 underlying EBITDA of A\$889M, excluding any future business acquisitions or regulatory changes. - Net interest expense is expected to increase by 10-15% from the 2017 level of A\$65M on a Constant Currency basis (excluding future business acquisitions), as a result of acquisitions completed in January 2017 and July 2017, recent increases in USD base rates, and likely higher margins (due to market movements) on debt facilities to be refinanced in October 2017 and April 2018.
+Underlying floating interest rates are assumed to remain at current levels. - The effective tax rate is expected to be approximately 25%.

-Given Sonic's size and global market presence, opportunities present themselves from time to time that are not necessarily in accordance with Sonic's core strategies.
+Given Sonic's size and global market presence, opportunities present themselves from time to time that are not necessarily part of Sonic's core strategies.
 These opportunities are assessed by management and the Board to determine whether their pursuit is in the best interests of shareholders.
 Further information on likely strategic developments has not been included in this report because the Directors believe it would be likely to result in unreasonable prejudice to the interests of the Group.